The Zoological Record: Zoological names

 There has never been a single official repository for the recording of zoological names, despite the widespread recognition in the scientific community of the need for a comprehensive database of living organisms.
-The ZR remains the unofficial record of zoological names since it indexes approximately 90% of the world literature in zoology.
+The ZR remains the unofficial record of zoological names since it indexes approximately 90% of the world's literature in zoology.

 In 1995, the International Code of Zoological Nomenclature was under development for the revised fourth edition (to be published in 1999).
 In the development, a recommendation was made for a process of "international notification" for new names in zoology.
 Since the Zoological Record indexes approximately 90% of the world literature on zoological nomenclature, it was seen as a good starting place for that process of notification.
 In response to this need, BIOSIS developed the Index to Organism Names (ION), a free and freely accessible database that serves as an index to those names published in the Zoological Record.
 When BIOSIS was purchased by Thomson Reuters, ION was updated with names from additional databases, such as BIOSIS Previews and Biological Abstracts.

 Similar biological nomenclature organizations and databases exist, such as the Committee on Data for Science and Technology (CODATA), the Global Biodiversity Information Facility (GBIF), Species 2000, and the Taxonomic Database Working Group (TDWG).
 Web-based collaborative projects also exist, such as the Tree of Life Web Project, Encyclopedia of Life, Catalogue of Life, and Wikispecies.